bit-docs/bit-docs/README.md

 #### Tag

-Plugins that hook into the "tag" handler add new tags like `@yourtag` to the default processing that bit-docs already does to source file comments.
+Plugins that hook into the `tag` handler add new tags like `@yourtag` to the default processing that bit-docs already does to source-file comments.

 For example, see these bit-docs plugins for prettifying source-code snippets: